Open Questions & Risks

 Open Questions

 The following design questions remain unresolved.
-Each carries potential impact on architecture or behavior and will be addressed as the project progresses.
+Each carries potential impact on architecture or behaviour and will be addressed as the project progresses.

 | # |